zeppe-lin/trinity-gtk-theme/README.md

 OVERVIEW
 ========

-This directory contains **trinity-gtk-theme**, a GTK-2.0/3.0 theme for GTK+ toolkit, based on the @jschwentker, @ro1ri and @elbullazul trinity themes.
+This repository contains **trinity-gtk-theme**, a GTK-2.0/3.0 theme for GTK+ toolkit, based on the @jschwentker, @ro1ri, and @elbullazul trinity themes.

 This distribution is a fork of Christian Medel's (@elbullazul) Trinity as of commit c58796d (Thu Aug 15 2019).
 Unnecessary Azurra Framework